dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 The future of work requires that people learn organically from each other and contribute to the conversation (dialectics as a form of learning).
 LinkedIn’s wall or stream of messages is currently haphazard and doesn’t allow for this form of dialectical learning.
 Instead, it focuses on spammy or dreadfully boring industry topic PR type sharing or generalities that verge on fluff pieces.

 The future of work will put the individual in the driver’s seat.
 She will seek and carve out opportunities for herself, not in the hands of recruiters and organizations.
 There is a place for this, but LinkedIn’s current system is about either finding jobs or nothing at all.
-Even though you can indicate other job types you want, the costs associated with posting (and I don’t just mean financial expenses) don’t allow for non-traditional work offers to flow freely.
+Even though you can pick different job titles or work arrangements, the costs associated with posting (and I don’t just mean financial expenses) on the recruiter side don’t allow for non-traditional work offers to flow freely.
 This means gigs, side projects, finding co-founders, etc. On top of it all, it costs people even to send InMail messages.

-Finally, the future of work will require much more organic networking.
-It will require people to dip in and out of their interests, join the conversation when it makes sense, and connect with people in degrees.
+Finally, the future of work requires much more organic networking.
+It requires people to dip in and out of their interests, join the conversation when it makes sense, and connect with people in degrees.
 LinkedIn currently only allows either a direct connection, a soft follow (not available on all profiles), or nothing.

-All of these things create substantial friction in the user experience.
+All of these things create much friction in the user experience.
 These points of friction make using LinkedIn a miserable experience.

 What if we could re-frame all this and put the user at the heart of the experience?
 What if we can empower her to network organically, learn and grow, and position herself for unique models of work and roles, functions, and industries that she wants, as opposed to where she’s been.